giongto35/cloud-game/README.md

 ... not tested yet ...
 ```

-Because coordinator and workers needs to run simulateneously.
-Workers connects to coordinator.
+Because the coordinator and workers need to run simultaneously.
+Workers connect to the coordinator.
 1. Script
   * `make dev.run`
-  * The scripts spawns 2 processes one in background and one in foreground
+  * The scripts spawns 2 processes one in the background and one in foreground
 2. Manual
   * Need to run coordinator and worker separately in two session
-  * `go run cmd/main.go -overlordhost overlord` - spawn coordinator
+  * `go run cmd/overlord/main.go` - spawn coordinator
-  * `go run cmd/main.go -overlordhost ws://localhost:8000/wso` - spawn workers connecting to coordinator
+  * `go run cmd/overworker/main.go --overlordhost ws://localhost:8000/wso` - spawn workers connecting to coordinator

 ## Wiki
 - [Wiki](https://github.com/giongto35/cloud-game/wiki)